Making Your Autoharp Folk- and Bluegrass-Friendly

 If you're fine with keeping 15 chords, you have the choice of keeping as many of the existing chord bars as you can, and just refelting the ones for the replacement chords.
 Or you could just refelt them all.
 You also have the option of converting your autoharp to diatonic, as described here.

-The graphic below shows an example of a rechording project that seeks to save a maximum of the existing chord bars, while retaining the ability to play in F, C, G, C, and A. If you want to try this or use it as a starting point, click on the graphic and download the full-sized Excel spreadsheet.
+The graphic below shows an example of a rechording project that seeks to save a maximum of the existing chord bars, while retaining the ability to play in F, C, G, D, and A. If you want to try this or use it as a starting point, click on the graphic and download the full-sized Excel spreadsheet.

 Chromaharp Note - The strings on a Chromaharp are just a little closer together than they are on an Oscar Schmidt, so if you are refelting a Chromaharp, mark the location of the existing notches to help you gauge where you are putting the new ones.